What is Ian Wright doing now?

 He was also a member of the Arsenal side that won the FA Cup and League Cup in 1993 as well as the European Cup Winner’s Cup in 1994.

 During his time at Highbury, Wright also broke Cliff Bastin’s 50-year goalscoring record which was then broken by another Arsenal legend Thierry Henry a few years later.

 Internationally, Wright enjoyed a seven-year career in the 1990’s with the England national team winning 33 caps and scoring nine goals.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-In 2012 Wright joined MK Dons as part-time first team coach working alongside manager Karl Robinson but he had to leave due to his other commercial commitments.
-He is however currently working towards obtaining his coaching licences.
+Unfortunately he had to leave after a year due to his other commercial commitments but he is currently working towards obtaining his coaching licences.